Breadcrumb

 The grant is funded by the Tobacco-Related Disease Research Project.

-Cigarette smoking harms nearly every organ of the body and increases the chances of developing oral diseases including periodontitis, Silva said.
+Cigarette smoking harms nearly every organ of the body and increases the chances of developing oral diseases including periodontitis, according to Silva.
 Periodontitis is a serious gum infection that can destroy the bone that supports teeth, leading to loosening or loss of teeth.
 Periodontitis has also been linked to several systemic conditions such as cardiovascular diseases, diabetes and colorectal cancer.

 “I’m going to study the mechanisms that lead to periodontitis and other gum diseases from tobacco use,” Silva said.
 “It is well understood that people who smoke have a greater chance of developing gum disease.
 But the mechanisms that lead to periodontitis are not always clear.